tmuxinator/tmuxinator/README.md

 ## Shorthand

-The [shell completion files](#completion) also include a shorthand alias for tmuxinator that can be used in place of the full name.
+The [shell completion files](#completion) also include a shorthand alias for tmuxinator that can be used in place of the full name*.

 ```
 mux [command]
 ```

+*The `mux` alias has been removed from the Zsh completion script because it was resulting in unexpected behavior in some setups.
+Including aliases in completion scripts is not standard practice and the Bash and Fish aliases may be removed in a future release.
+Going forward, users should create their own aliases in their shell's RC file (e.g. `alias mux=tmuxinator`).

 ## Other Commands